xonq/tutorials/containers.md

 <br /><br />

 ## Building containers
-Building containers requires root access and therefore cannot be completed on systems, like OSC, without administrative privileges.
-Overall, there is too much nuance to describe here.
+Building containers requires root access.
+The general steps are described below, but there is too much nuance to go into detail here.
 If you cannot find an existing container in a trusted repository, consider creating an environment with `miniconda` and installing software into the environment.
-The general steps are as follows:

 ### Choose base OS Dockerfile / Singularity file(s)